kubeflow/website/content/docs/examples/shared-resources.md

 This page links to websites where you can find machine learning (ML) resources shared by various communities and organizations.

+{{% alert title="Check the provider of any resource that you use" color="warning" %}}
+Pipelines, components, and other resources contain executable code.
+Before downloading and using a resource, make sure that you trust the provider of the resource.
+{{% /alert %}}

 ## AI Hub

 [AI Hub](https://aihub.cloud.google.com/) is a platform for discovering and